instinxt/mysql-node-crud/README.md

 ## Steps to start the project

-- [ ] Create database running the given sql query in database.sql in Mysql Client
+- [ ] Create database running the sql query from database.sql in Mysql Client
 - [ ] Configure your Mysql credentials in .env.example in Backend Directory

 ```